Pandora: There Is Salvage Value

 A 20bp improvement in operating margin is nothing to write home about, but it is actually impressive in the face of rising content costs - which no one in the industry, Spotify included, is immune to.
 The rise of content costs is an open secret as media and distribution companies both place greater value on the content side of the equation.
 If we exclude ticketing revenues from Pandora's revenue base, we calculate content acquisition costs as consuming 56.7% of Pandora's Q3 non-ticket revenues.
 This is up significantly from 52.9% in 3Q16.

-In the face of this, however, Pandora has dropped sales and marketing costs - its next largest expense category which consumes nearly a third of Pandora's revenues.
+In the face of this, however, Pandora has dropped sales and marketing costs - it's next largest expense category which consumes nearly a third of Pandora's revenues.
 In Q3, it actually dropped sales spending to $107.6 million (28% of revenues) from $116.1 million in 3Q16 (33% of revenues).
 Declines in sales spending usually also tie to a decline in revenues - not true, in Pandora's case.
 Pandora's sales cut seems to be an efficiency boost, a move that singlehandedly offset the spike in content costs and allowed Pandora to slim its operating margin loss.

 Pandora's adjusted EBITDA - which is probably the best view of its cash earnings potential, as it strips out stock comp and one-time items, slimmed to a loss of -$5.3 million (a -1% margin) versus -$6.6 million (a -2% margin) in the prior Q3.
 While the rise in content costs is largely beyond its control, it probably won't see any further mega-spikes in content prices, and the company can continue to drive operating efficiencies through careful reductions in sales spending and general/administrative costs.
 Breakeven is within the line of sight.

-Also of note - Pandora's adjusted EPS of -$0.06 edged out over analyst consensus of -$0.08, further reinforcing the theme that Pandora is improving margins ahead of schedule.
-Operating cash flow losses also slimmed dramatically - the company managed only -$79 million OCF in Q3, versus -$120 million in 3Q16.
+Also, of note - Pandora's adjusted EPS of -$0.06 edged out over analyst consensus of -$0.08, further reinforcing the theme that Pandora is improving margins ahead of schedule.
+Operating cash flow losses also slimmed dramatically - the company managed only -$79 million OCF in Q3 versus -$120 million in 3Q16.

 The outlook and final thoughts